-In early 1942 some 550 Italian prisoners of war, captured in North Africa, were brought to Orkney.
+In January 1942 over a thousand Italian prisoners of war, mainly captured in North Africa, were brought to Orkney.
 They were needed to overcome the shortage of labour working on the continuing construction of the Churchill Barriers.
-These were the four causeways designed to block eastern access to Scapa Flow following the sinking of HMS Royal Oak by a German U-Boat in 1939.
+These were the four causeways designed to block eastern access to Scapa Flow following the sinking of HMS Royal Oak with huge loss of life by a German U-boat in 1939.

-Prisoners of war were prevented by treaty from working on military projects, so the barriers became causeways linking the southern islands of Orkney together, which is what they remain today.
+Prisoners of war were prevented by treaty from working on military projects, so the barriers were said to be primarily causeways linking the south eastern islands of Orkney together, which is what they remain today.

-Camp 60 was home to the Italian prisoners from 1942 until early 1945.
+Camp 60 was home to 550 of the Italian prisoners from January 1942 until September 1944.
 The camp comprised 13 huts, which the Italians improved with concrete paths (concrete was never in short supply during the construction of the Churchill Barriers) and gardens, complete with flower beds and vegetable plots.
 (Continues below images...)

 In the centre of the camp, one of the prisoners, Domenico Chiocchetti, produced the statue of St George you can still see today, fashioned from barbed wire covered with concrete.
-The prisoners also worked to produce a theatre and a recreation hut, complete with a billiard table made, perhaps inevitably, from concrete.
+The prisoners also worked to produce a theatre and a recreation hut, complete with three billiard tables made, perhaps inevitably, from concrete.

 One thing Camp 60 did lack was a chapel.
 In 1943 the camp acquired a new commandant, Major T.P.
 Buckland.
-He favoured the idea, as did Father Giacombazzi the Camp Padre.
+He favoured the idea, as did Father Giacobazzi, also known as Padre Giacomo, the Camp Padre.
 Late in 1943 two Nissen huts were provided.
 They were joined together end to end, with the intention of providing a chapel in one end and a school in the other.

 The work of turning the Nissen huts into a chapel fell to the prisoners themselves, led once more by Domenico Chiocchetti.
 The interior of the east end was lined with plasterboard and Chiocchetti started work on what is now the sanctuary.
 The altar and its fittings were made from concrete and were flanked by two windows made from painted glass.
 The gold curtains either side of the altar were purchased from a company in Exeter using the prisoners' own funds.

 Chioccetti then set to work on the painting of the interior of the sanctuary.
-The end result is a work of art that is magnificent even to jaded 21st Century eyes, and must have been utterly stunning to those imprisoned here in 1943.
-Another prisoner, Palumbo, who had been an iron worker in the USA before the war, spent four months constructing the wrought iron rood screen, which still complements the rest of the interior today.
+The end result is a work of art that is magnificent even to jaded 21st Century eyes, and must have been utterly stunning to those imprisoned here.
+Another prisoner, Giuseppe Palumbi, who had been a blacksmith in Italy before the war, spent four months constructing the wrought iron rood screen, which still complements the rest of the interior today.

-The end of the war meant that the chapel was only in use by the prisoners for a short period of time.
-It was still not fully finished when most of the Italians left the island early in 1945, and Chiocchetti stayed behind to complete the font.
+The change in Italy's position towards the end of the war meant that the chapel was only in use by the prisoners for a short period of time.
+It was still not fully finished when most of the Italians left the island on 9 September 1944, bound for a new camp in Yorkshire, while Chiocchetti stayed behind to complete the font.
 Before the Italians departed the Lord Lieutenant of Orkney, who also owned Lamb Holm, promised that the Orcadians would look after the chapel they had created.

 During the years after the war the chapel increasingly became a visitor attraction, and in 1958 a preservation committee was set up.
 In 1960, the BBC funded a return visit to Orkney by Domenico Chiocchetti.
 His restoration of the paintwork was followed by a service of rededication attended by 200 Orcadians, and broadcast on Italian radio.